Family First New Zealand: Loss of charitable status

 Family First was established by a trust deed under the Charitable Trusts Act 1957 in 2006 and was registered as a charity in 2007.
 In 2010, it was granted continued charity status following a review.

 In May 2013, the independent Charities Registration Board determined the group did not "further religion or education, nor promote a benefit to all New Zealanders" and held that Family First did not qualify for charitable status.
 In its media statement and within the online copy of its decision, the Charities Registration Board held that Family First's objectives were primarily political and not the provision of social, educational or other charitable services as defined under the Charities Act 2005.

-McCoskrie challenged the decision, saying it was a ploy to "shut them up" and argued that their opposition to same-sex marriage had been the reason for their degistration.
+McCoskrie challenged the decision, saying it was a ploy to "shut them up" and argued that their opposition to same-sex marriage had been the reason for their de-registration.
 He expressed concern about the group's future if the de-registration remained in place, including their income tax exemption and donations to Family First no longer qualifying for a rebate.
 On 30 June 2015, in response to an appeal lodged by Family First, the High Court directed the Charities Registration Board to reconsider the case, in light of a recent Supreme Court decision that recognised Greenpeace political advocacy as a charitable act.

 On 21 August 2017, the Charities Registration Board released its reconsideration and again decided that Family First did not qualify for charitable status on the grounds that the group's activities could not be classified as being charitable for the public benefit.
 On 30 April 2018, the High Court in Wellington heard Family First's second appeal, and released its decision on 7 September 2018 to uphold the Charity Board's decision.

 The revocation was later overturned on 27 August 2020 by the Court of Appeal, who ruled in Family First's favour.
 In mid December 2020, the Attorney General David Parker, appealed the Court of Appeal's ruling to the Supreme Court.

 On 28 June 2022 the Supreme Court ruled that Family First did not qualify for charitable status, concluding that its research lacked the balance needed to be educational.
 The Supreme Court also held that group's activities were not charitable on the grounds that it lacked "fairness, balance, and respect."